Definition of play

 : in condition or position to be legitimately played

-Examples of play
+Examples of play in a sentence

 The play is based on a real-life event.